peilinok/screen-recorder/README.md

 3.Add hardware use

-4.Add more capture with DX、DSHOW、WSAPI

-5.Add cross-platform support
+4.Add cross-platform support

-6.Add more filters for video and audio
+5.Add more filters for video and audio

 ## How to use?